oljung/portfolio-project-one/README.md

 - __The races page__

-    - This site will give a short presentation about the different races one might expect to find in on the continent of Iateria.
-It will provide links to further reading on many of the more prominent races.
+    - This site gives a short presentation about the different races one might expect to find on the continent of Iateria.

-    - The site will contain subsections for a number of different races, including humans, dwarves, halflings, elves orcs and more.
+    - The site also contains subsections for a number of different races, including humans, dwarves, elves and orcs.

 - __The factions page__

-    - This feature will give a brief rundown on the different nations, factions and alliances that currently exist on the continent.
-Links to further reading for many of them will be provided.
+    - This feature gives a brief rundown on the different nations, factions and alliances that currently exist on the continent.

-    - This section will aslo lead to different subsections where additional information on many nations or factions will give the user more knowledge about the world of Iateria.
+    - This page has different subsections where additional information on many nations or factions will give the user more knowledge about the world of Iateria.

 - __Sign up form__

     This sign up form will allow the user to sign up for a newsletter.
 At this point there is no database connected to it, so the action is not yet in place.
 Most of the design for this form was taken from the love running project on the CI course, but adapted to better suite the style of the page in term os coloring and backgrounds.
 The form has inputs for name and email, both required, as well as a submit button.

-### Features left to implement (distant future)
+### 2.2 Features left to implement

 - __Search function__